New or Transfer Eligible Veteran Students

 A comparison chart of benefits can be found here.

-Follow the steps below if you are a new or transfer eligibility students:
+If you are a new or transfer eligible student

-- Apply at https://www.vets.gov/, select Apply for education benefits and complete the application for the appropriate chapter.
-Once the Department of Veterans Affairs has processed your application they will send you a Certificate of Eligibility – submit a copy to ESU.
+- To apply for education benefits, follow this link.
+Click apply for education benefits and complete the application for the appropriate chapter.
+Once the Department of Veterans Affairs has processed your application, they will send you a Certificate of Eligibility – submit a copy to ESU.

 - Apply for admission and enroll in classes at ESU.
-Learn more (admissions homepage) The VA will only pay for approved degree/certificate programs.
+Learn more at our Admissions homepage.
+The VA will only pay for approved degree/certificate programs.

 - When your enrollment is certified to the VA, you will receive an email confirmation of receipt from the Veterans Administration.